Brat (BRAT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Brat Historical Price

-According to the latest data gathered on Brat live price page, the current price of Brat is 0.00351452USD.
-The circulating supply of Brat(BRAT) is 1.00B BRAT , giving it a market capitalization of $3.51M.
+According to the latest data gathered on Brat live price page, the current price of Brat is 0.00359827USD.
+The circulating supply of Brat(BRAT) is 1.00B BRAT , giving it a market capitalization of $3.59M.

 How Does Brat (BRAT) Price Prediction Module Work?